Grace Medical requests your help in locating Reformed Evangelical Christians to staff its non-profit surgical center in Nampula, Mozambique, Africa.

 - An administrator willing to promote and direct development of the center

-For the hospital to begin functioning as originally planned, however, Grace Medical must find a physician with post-graduate training in general medicine to attend and oversee the Mozambican physicians employed in the outpatient clinic.
+Grace Missions’ hospital served in 2020 and 2021 as the principal COVID treatment center for the province of Nampula with a population of 6 million persons.
+But for the hospital to begin functioning as originally planned, Grace Medical must find a physician with post-graduate training in general medicine to attend and oversee the Mozambican physicians employed in the outpatient clinic.
 This could be a family practice physician, emergency care physician, internal medicine specialist, or a physician with similar training.
 Diseases infrequently encountered in advanced countries that are common here are mainly malaria and tuberculosis with its myriad of manifestations.
 Diagnosis and treatment would normally be limited to initial outpatient care.
 Patients requiring admission, follow up, or long-term care would usually be referred to government facilities for definitive treatment as our center is devoted to surgical care.

 We also need a plant manager with skills useful in maintaining hospital equipment.
 This equipment ranges from vehicles to computers to vital sign monitors and IV infusion pumps to anesthesia, X-ray, ultrasound, and EKG machines to oxygen delivery systems and ventilators to kitchen and laundry appliances to steam sterilizers to furniture and housekeeping tools – everything that needs maintenance in a hospital!